 - Parental engagement.

 - Attendance.

-- Support for the cost of school visits.
+- Free school visits.

 - Funded school uniform (including PE kits).

-- Preparing breakfast bagels.
+- Funded breakfast club.

 Example Interventions

 We may utilise the following achievement-focused interventions:

 - Providing one-to-one and small group work with experienced teachers to address pupils' specific knowledge gaps. - Creating additional teaching and learning opportunities using TAs. - Targeting pupils who require additional help to reach age-related expectations (our 'golden nuggets'). - Phonics focused interventions for those at risk of not passing the Phonics Screening Check. - Talk Boost- to focus on speech and language for those children who require it. - Precision Teaching- to help quickly improve reading or math's knowledge.